avelino/awesome-go/README.md

 - [Banjo](https://github.com/nsheremet/banjo) - Very simple and fast web framework for Go.
 - [Beego](https://github.com/beego/beego) - beego is an open-source, high-performance web framework for the Go programming language.
 - [Buffalo](https://gobuffalo.io) - Bringing the productivity of Rails to Go!
+- [chi](https://github.com/go-chi/chi) - Lightweight, idiomatic router for Go HTTP.
+100% compatible with net/http, seamlessly integrates with any HTTP or middleware package, perfect for efficient and composable service development.
 - [Confetti Framework](https://confetti-framework.github.io/docs/) - Confetti is a Go web application framework with an expressive, elegant syntax.
 Confetti combines the elegance of Laravel and the simplicity of Go.
 - [Don](https://github.com/abemedia/go-don) - A highly performant and simple to use API framework.
 - [Echo](https://github.com/labstack/echo) - High performance, minimalist Go web framework.